 There are about 30 official city neighborhoods, so we’re going to focus in particular on a few rental-friendly areas to get you started…

 Downtown: We’ll begin with the obvious.
-Despite being a statistically low-income, high-poverty area, the lively and historic downtown Springfield is currently making a comeback.
+The lively and historic downtown Springfield is currently making a comeback.
 Old buildings have been restored and turned into retail, trendy boutiques, restaurants, galleries, and, abundantly, into cheap new loft apartments and housing (key word here is cheap!).
-Historic theatres, venues and businesses in the area are getting a facelift and a second chance, being supported by the growing young urbanite population and local events and festivals that bring in the crowds.
-Living downtown is a great option for students, artists, or those who like to be smack in the middle of everything.
+Historic theatres, venues and businesses in the area are getting a facelift and a second chance, being supported by local events and festivals that bring in the crowds.
+Living downtown is a great option for those who like to be smack in the middle of everything.

-West Central: Just west of Downtown’s hustle and bustle, but quieter, with a more family-friendly air.
-West Central is a mix of owners and renters filled with beautiful historic (and cheap!) houses.
+West Central: Just west of Downtown’s hustle and bustle, West Central is a mix of owners and renters filled with beautiful historic (and cheap!) houses.
 Rentals are denser on the eastern border with Downtown.
 Many neighborhood parks make for great biking and recreation, and access to downtown and nearby expressways makes for a short commute.

-Grant Beach: Still considered an urban neighborhood due to its proximity to downtown, Grant Beach is a safe area of working class families who occupy older rental houses, duplexes, and 2-flat buildings.
+Grant Beach: Still considered an urban neighborhood due to its proximity to downtown, Grant Beach is an area of older rental houses, duplexes, and 2-flat buildings.
 Rents are higher than downtown, but by all means still affordable…we’re talking in the 400s, on average. (grantbeachneighborhood.org)

 Ravenwood: Hey, not everybody wants to get caught up in the rush of the city; some of us desire a little rural flavor, or a more suburban existence.
 For the renter who knows what I’m talking about (You know who you are), you might want to check out Ravenwood.
-Rents are a little higher here, but much of the housing is newer and the population is made up of younger white-collar couples and families.
+Rents are a little higher here, but much of the housing is newer.
 For that rural flavor we were just talking about, the Springfield Conservation Nature Center is just Southwest of this cozy community.